mcmah309/eros/rs/eros/README.md

     }
 }
 ```
 Additionally, the complexity of the second option grow exponentially the more error enums have to be combined from different functions.
 That is why a lot of crates opt for not precisely defining errors for apis and instead choose a single error enum or struct for the entire crate.
-See the [Why Traditional Enum Errors Scale Poorly](#why-traditional-enum-errors-scale-poorly] section for a deeper dive into this.
+See the [Why Traditional Enum Errors Scale Poorly](#why-traditional-enum-errors-scale-poorly) section for a deeper dive into this.

 When the error union should encompass the full set of possible errors, use `AnyError`: